EBS: 'internal_validation_error' Logging in to the Everbridge Member Portal

 Root Cause

-The Contact's SSO User ID in Everbridge does not match what is in the site's IDP configuration for that Contact.
+The most common root cause is that the Contact's SSO User ID in Everbridge does not match what is in the site's identity provider (IdP) configuration for that Contact.
 Either there is a mismatch, the User ID is missing, or there is no active Contact record for the Contact having the issue.

 Solution

-1. Confirm the Contact exists within the Organization.
+1. Confirm the Contact exists within the Organization and that the Contact record is active.

-2. If so, confirm that the Contact record has an SSO User ID.
+2. Confirm that the Contact record has an SSO User ID.

 sso50.gif